kajnorman/setupgpio_ubunturpi/README.md

 # setupgpio_ubunturpi

-Ubuntu version 20.4.04
+(Previously tested on Ubuntu version 20.4.04)
 RPI 4 (tested on model B )

 Now testing on ubuntu server 22.04 64-bit
-RPI4 model B (2018)
+RPI4

 Script to update repositories and set permissions for using gpiozero on an ubuntu server installed on Rpi.

 First:
-   *Flash sd-card,
+1.Flash sd-card,
-   *logon,
+2.logon,
-   *set keyboard (sudo nano /etc/default/keyboard), *configure network (see yaml-file in directory) *sudo apt update
+3.set keyboard (sudo nano /etc/default/keyboard),
+4.configure network (see yaml-file in directory) 5.sudo apt update
-   *and a reboot
+6.and a reboot

 After downloaad please inspect the script.